Have you heard of the 4 Gift Christmas Rule? Each family member gets something they WANT, something they NEED, something to WEAR, something to READ.

 This will help them manage their expectations and set you up for your first 5 Gift Christmas with enthusiasm and success!

-Click here to sign up for a free 5 Gift Wish List printable!
+Click here for a free 5 Gift Wish List printable!